vuejs/vuepress/packages/docs/docs/theme/writing-a-theme.md

 Then, all the pages will use `Layout.vue` as layout component by default, while the routes not matching will use `404.vue`.

-If you want to switch the layout of some pages to `AnotherLayout.vue`, you just need to update the frontmatter of this page:
+To switch the layout of some pages to `AnotherLayout.vue`, you just need to update the frontmatter of this page:

 ```markdown
 ---